AdamShannag/jot/README.md

 # Jot

 <img alt="jot" src="assets/jot.png" />
 Introducing a tool for effortlessly creating projects following the micro-services architecture.
-This tool streamlines project generation, offering modular components and automated dependency management.
+This tool streamlines project generation with modular components.
 It simplifies the complexities of micro-services development, empowering the delivery of high-quality, scalable projects with ease.

 ## Installation